evefonwu/places-postgres/README.md

 - create a place
 - query all places
-- query a place by id
+- query a place by uuid
-- update place
+- update a place
-- delete place
+- delete a place

 ## Installation